 The course introduces the role of IT in managing business processes and the need for business process and IT alignment.
 Emphasis is placed on industry need for understanding business challenges and developing/managing information systems to contribute to the decision making process based on these challenges.
 Upon completion, students should be able to demonstrate knowledge of the 'hybrid business manager' and the potential offered by new technology and systems.
-Students will acquire the skills to prepare themselves and their work for a career in the information technology field.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.